Are you looking for the best National Parks in the US to visit?

 This International Dark Sky Park straddles two deserts in southern California, and with nearly 600,000 acres of wilderness and 300 miles of hiking, it’s perfect for an outdoor adventure.

 Daily ranger programs take place so you can learn more about these two unique ecosystems.
 If you’ve got a 4WD, take it off-roading on the backcountry trails.
-Joshua Tree also attracts birders and rock climbers.
+There are so many things to do in Joshua Tree National Park besides hiking, such as birdwatching, rock climbing, or stargazing.

 The north entrance to the park is in Twentynine Palms.
 There are more than twenty restaurant options offering casual and family dining.
 Because you can get a wonderful view of the Milky Way in this park, camping is the best way to experience Joshua Tree.